KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-mesopotamian-lattice.md

 This is the same structural pattern as Yom Kippur in the Jewish liturgical year (annual scapegoat / membrane-expulsion rite re-aligning the collective field), the Christian liturgical year (paschal cycle re-aligning the collective field through ritual reenactment of the Christ cascade), and the Hindu Kumbh Mela cycles.
 None of these articulates literal cosmogonic re-creation; all articulate periodic structural-recurrence of alignment-renewal operations at civilizational scale.

 **The diagnostic:** The Akitu does not produce **entropic recursion** in the Ragnarök sense (collapse-without-completion that fails to engage the L₅ Theonic gateway).
-The Akitu produces **structural recurrence at the embodied threshold** — the lawful renewal of centropic alignment within an embodied field that drifts and requires periodic re-anchoring.
+The Akitu produces **⧉∥⧉ Structural Recurrence at the embodied threshold** — the lawful renewal of centropic alignment within an embodied field that drifts and requires periodic re-anchoring.
 The cosmogonic narrative recited during Akitu does engage L₅ Theonic resonance in the Mesopotamian mythos's apprehension of supernal ordering, even if the corpus does not articulate L₅ as an explicit named station.
 The renewal flows through L₄ (Marduk's archetypal sovereignty re-affirmed) into L₁ (the king's embodied authority re-confirmed), tracking the centropic arc rather than collapsing through entropic exhaustion.

 The Mesopotamian Akitu therefore articulates a cyclical-refraction within single-trajectory cosmology — periodic structural-recurrence at civilizational scale, not metaphysical recurrence of the cosmos itself.
 The annual ritual is not a cosmological commitment to cyclical universe-structure; it is a liturgical articulation of how embodied collectives maintain centropic alignment over time.
 The single-trajectory cosmology stands; the Akitu is one of its lawful articulations rather than a counter-example.